Bone Grafting

 How Do You Prepare For Bone Grafting?

-Prior to any surgical procedure, a consultation with Dr. Jamali is a necessary.
+Prior to any surgical procedure, a consultation with Dr. Jamali is necessary.
 During the consultation, Dr. Jamali reviews the procedure and prepares you for the particular surgery.
 If you are having IV sedation, do not eat or drink 8 hours prior to your treatment.
 You have to be accompanied by an adult to take you home.
-Avoid taking medications that thins out the blood at least 10 days prior to surgery.
+Avoid taking medications that thin out the blood at least 10 days prior to surgery.
 Some of these are NSAIDs and herbal medications.
 Additionally, fish oil can cause bleeding.
-You have to be in optimal health and any medical conditions, such as diabetes or HTN, has to be well controlled.
+You have to be in optimal health, and any medical conditions, such as diabetes or HTN, have to be well controlled.

 Why Is A Bone Graft Performed?